shakedzy/dython/README.md

 # Dython
 A set of **D**ata analysis tools in p**YTHON** 3.x.

+Dython was designed with analysis usage in mind - meaning ease-of-use, functionality and readability are the core values of this library, while production-grade performance were not considered.

 ## Installation:
 Dython can be installed directly using `pip`:
 ```